 Let’s analyze the code line by line.

-Next, we’re aliasing Carbon \ Carbon as Carbon, and in the last line, we’re printing the current time using the Carbon now method.
+The next line creates an alias for Carbon and the last line prints the current time using the current Carbon method.

 Run the script by typing:

-The command above will check for a newer version of the installed package, and if a newer version is found and the version limitation matches the one specified in composer.json, Composer will update the package.
+The above command will check for newer versions of installed packages, and if a newer version is found and the version restrictions match those specified in composer.json, Composer will update the package.

-We’ve shown you how to install Composer on Debian 10 and how to use it to create basic PHP projects.
+We have shown you how to install Composer on Ubuntu 20.04 and how to use it to create a basic PHP project.

-For more information on Composer, visit the official documentation page.
+For more information about Composer, visit the official documentation page.

 If you have questions, please leave a comment below.